Walter Pandiani: Later career

 The 35-year-old Pandiani returned to Espanyol for 2011–12, signing a one-year contract and acting mainly as backup to youth graduate Álvaro Vázquez.
 On 22 September he came from the bench to score the game's only goal at home against Getafe, in stoppage time.
 On 27 October he repeated the feat, albeit not so late in the game, with a powerful header at home to Real Betis.

 In late August 2012, Pandiani signed a one-year contract with Segunda División club Villarreal, where his 18-year-old son Nico was a C-team player.
 On his debut, at home to Guadalajara on 2 September, he entered the game as a second-half substitute and scored the winning goal, and did the same the following week in another narrow win, at Ponferradina.

 In late January 2013, Pandiani and Nico left Villarreal and joined Atlético Baleares of the Segunda División B. They both started in Nico's second senior match, and Pandiani scored in the 2–1 defeat away to Sant Andreu on 12 May.

 In October 2013, the pair returned to Uruguay and signed for Primera División club Miramar Misiones.
 Pandiani scored three times in the six remaining matches of the 2013–14 Apertura, as his team finished next to bottom, and played regularly during the Clausura but scored only twice as they repeated their previous finish, which contributed to relegation.

 Pandiani returned to the Barcelona area where he spent the 2014–15 season coaching junior teams at Masnou, where two of his sons played.
 He said that although he had always wanted to coach, he still thought of himself as a player and was open to offers; in June 2015, he signed for Lausanne-Sport of the Swiss Challenge League, with the remit of supervising and teaching the tricks of the trade to the 15-year-old striker Andi Zeqiri, who had already made his first-team debut.
-The Swiss club managed to climb to the first division in 2016 and be the oldest scorer in the history of Swiss football, a record held by the Argentine Walter Samuel.
+The club won promotion to the Super League as champions in his only season; his one goal was an equaliser in a 1–1 home draw with Aarau on 4 April, taking Walter Samuel's record as oldest person to score in either of the top two divisions of Swiss football, though the Argentine played for Basel in the top flight.

 Pandiani announced his retirement on 16 June 2016 after a 23-year professional career, at the age of 40.
 After he retired, his truck was auctioned in Barcelona with 518,000 miles on the clock.